The Employee Training Manifesto for Enhanced Productivity

 On top of the costs associated with employee turnover, high employee churn can have a profoundly negative influence on team performance, morale, and company culture.

-On the other hand, employees who underwent a structured onboarding process flow were 58% more likely to still be working at the company after three years, according to a report from the Wynhurst Group.
+On the other hand, employees who experienced great onboarding were 69% more likely to stay with the company for three years, according to a report from the SHRM.

 Managers can improve retention by implementing these five simple measures into their employee training model: